valentinsimon/CountryApp/README.md

 2. npm install
 3. run server
 npm run start:dev
-This will start the server at http://localhost:3000 by default
+This will start the server at http://localhost:3000 by default.

 Parallel Execution
 Frontend: http://localhost:3001